Japan, Philippines to deepen ties as China asserts sea claims

 Beijing on Tuesday outlined a strategy to boost its naval reach amid growing criticism from Washington and some Asian countries over its rapid creation of artificial islands in the Spratly archipelago of the South China Sea.

-Abe's defense minister, Gen Nakatani, has repeatedly said the situation in the South China Sea is having a bigger impact on Japan's security and that Tokyo needs to consider how to respond.
+Abe's defence minister, Gen Nakatani, has repeatedly said the situation in the South China Sea is having a bigger impact on Japan's security and that Tokyo needs to consider how to respond.

 Bills being debated in Japan's parliament would ease the pacifist constitution's constraints on the military's overseas activities, raising the chance that Tokyo could get dragged into action in the South China Sea in support of U.S. forces.